 Dr. Wilson is also a member of the Molecular and Structural Biology Program within the University of Maryland Marlene and Stewart Greenebaum Cancer Center Program in Oncology, and collaborates with both basic and clinical research investigators to identify and characterize post-transcriptional gene regulatory mechanisms the contribute to oncogenesis and tumor development.
 His research program has been supported by the National Institutes of Health, the American Cancer Society, and the American Heart Association.

-In my laboratory, we study cellular mechanisms that regulate the production of many important gene products, including oncoproteins, inflammatory mediators, and lipoprotein receptors.
-In particular, we focus on protein factors that regulate cytoplasmic mRNA turnover rates, and the signaling systems that may transiently modulate the activity of these factors.
-Our experimental approaches vary from cell and molecular biology (cultured cell systems, transfection, RNA interference) to biochemical (gel mobility shift, protein-protein and protein-RNA cross-linking), and biophysical systems (fluorescence anisotropy, resonance energy transfer).
+The Wilson lab studies cellular mechanisms that regulate the production of many important gene products, including oncoproteins, inflammatory mediators, and lipoprotein receptors.
+In particular, they focus on protein factors that regulate cytoplasmic mRNA turnover rates, and the signaling systems that may transiently modulate the activity of these factors.
+Experimental approaches vary from cell and molecular biology (cultured cell systems, transfection, RNA interference) to biochemical (gel mobility shift, protein-protein and protein-RNA cross-linking) and biophysical systems (fluorescence anisotropy, resonance energy transfer).
 Some current foci of interest include:

 Trans-acting factors that regulate decay of oncoprotein and inflammatory mediator mRNAs